 This superficiality also manifested in terms of identity: people began to focus more on the image of themselves as seen with their own eyes—in the mirror, in photos, or on Instagram.
 A certain amount of psychic energy shifted from the inner world—ethical awareness—to the surface of the body.
 Concretely speaking, we now direct a major part of our attention to our outward appearance.
 In itself, this isn’t a problem; however, if the amount of psychological energy invested in the idealized outer image crosses a certain threshold and becomes the guiding force in psychological life, then the human being gets lost in the world of appearances.

 This brings us to the final tyranny, the one most often forgotten, but also the most crucial: the tyranny of the Ego.
 The human being harbors a tyrant in their own bosom.
 The outer ideal people try to live up too, is imposed by society, by an Other; we do not choose it ourselves.
-Thus, we become slaves the Other that indicates the ideal images.
-It dictates how we must look, how we must live.
-And as we strive to embody that ideal imposed by the Other, we lose contact with ourselves; we lose contact with the soulful body, that resonating phenomenon hidden behind the ideal image.
+Thus, we become slaves of the Other that indicates the ideal images.
+This Other we want to please, dictates how we must look, how we must live.
+And as we strive to embody that ideal imposed by the Other, we lose contact with ourselves; we lose contact with the soulful body, that resonating string instrument hidden behind the surface of the ideal image.

 In the isolation of the Ego-prison, we lose the connection with the Other, the Soul connection, the bond between resonating bodies.
-We lose the awareness that we are ultimately one with the Other, an awareness that lay at the foundation of mystical experience and the ethical principles that naturally flowed from this experience that in the end all boil down to this: be kind to others, because you are the Other.
+We lose the awareness that we are ultimately one with the Other, an awareness that lay at the foundation of mystical experience of unity with each other.
+It is from this experience that awareness of ethical principles naturally flows: be kind to others, because ultimately, you are the Other.
 The divide between yourself and the other, to a certain extent, only exists in the world of appearances.

 The end result of the Rise of the Ego is an atomized society where people no longer live with but next to and against each other, entangled in a merciless struggle to survive (or, conversely, stepping out of the exhausting rat race through suicide).

-And that, in turn, depends on the act of speaking.
+And that, in turn, depends on the Act of Speech.
 A sincere word is a word that breaks through the Ego, the world of superficial appearances.
-Any social system without sincerity, without that Act of Speech that connects people from Soul to Soul, eventually becomes a tyranny.
+Any social system without sincerity, without words that connect people from Soul to Soul, eventually becomes a tyranny.
 Ultimately, the only way to contribute to overcoming the tyranny outside ourselves is to tackle the tyranny within

 .